Loading...

 • Case studies: Share real-world results to show the tangible impact of your products or services.

-• Trust badges: Security logos and certification badges can reassure users that their data is safe, encouraging them to complete their purchase.
+• Trust badges: Security logos and certification badges can reassure users that their data is safe.

 6. Streamline the Checkout Process